civicrm/civicrm-dev-docs/docs/framework/ajax.md

 Handler for a jQuery event e.g. `$('a').click(CRM.popup);`

-!!!note Automatic via CSS Class
+!!! note "Automatic via CSS Class"
-Note: often you do not need to write javascript at all to use this function.
+    Often you do not need to write javascript at all to use this function.
 CiviCRM will automatically call it when any `<a>` with class `crm-popup` is clicked.

     This function invokes the entire ajax stack (`jQuery dialog`, `crmSnippet`, `jquery.forms`, and `jquery.validate`) by calling `CRM.loadForm` and `CRM.refreshParent` when appropriate.

 #### Options